QMICodeBase/TORTOISEV4/README.md

 # TORTOISEV4 Usage examples

-Assuming you imported your data with dcm2niix and you already have a NIFTI file for DWIs, a bvecs and bvals file:
+Assuming you imported your data with dcm2niix and you already have a NIFTI file for DWIs, and the corresponding json, bvecs and bvals files:

 #### Simplest Usage: